Q: How do I know that I am eligible for internship?

 Q: How can I access the Student Teaching Handbook and why do I need it?

-A: The Student Teaching Handbook: A Guide for Field Experiences and Clinical Practice can be accessed online at Clinical Experiences Website’s homepage by clicking on the "Student Handbook" tab on the left-hand side.
+A: The Student Teaching Handbook: A Guide for Field Experiences and Clinical Practice can be accessed online at Clinical and Field Experiences Website’s homepage by clicking on the "Student Handbook" tab on the left-hand side.
 The handbook contains the necessary information (e.g. forms, roles, responsibilities, assessment and evaluation) for you to successfully complete your internship and is required reading for the internship.

 Q: How can I find out about orientations for Internships I and II?

 A: Please check under the appropriate tab (Internship I, Internship II, and Graduate) on the homepage for internship dates and information.
 Students can also refer to the Internship’s Calendar for information regarding orientation.
-In addition, orientation information will be posted on the Clinical Experiences Facebook page and reminder emails will be sent out to all interns to their Knights’ email.
+In addition, orientation information will be posted on the Clinical and Field Experiences Facebook page and reminder emails will be sent out to all interns to their Knights’ email.

 A: Yes, our office should be responsible for the permission codes for all graduate internship sections (except Counselor Ed).
 Graduate internships belong to the Orlando campus, even if they have a regional district placement.